 What Happens to Your CDL if You Get a DUI?

 People who hold commercial drivers licenses, such as truck drivers, bus drivers, or taxi drivers, face serious consequences and possible loss of their livelihood when convicted of an OVI in Ohio, or when placed under an administrative license suspension for refusing a breath, blood, or urine test.
 There are implications for your CDL even when your alleged DUI was in your personal vehicle and on your personal time.

-It’s vitally important that CDL holders seek the help of an experienced criminal defense attorney when facing OVI charges.
+It’s vitally important that CDL holders seek the help of an experienced Columbus DUI lawyer when facing OVI charges.
 An attorney could help you avoid disqualification of your CDL and other consequences of an alcohol-related conviction.

 If you’ve been charged with a OVI / DUI, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced Columbus DUI attorney to fight for you in court, please contact us at or via email at email@example.com.
+If you have any questions left unanswered by this page, or if you need a competent, experienced Columbus DUI attorney to fight for you, please contact us at (614) 500-3836 or via email at email@example.com.